grownjs/jamrock-guide/docs/index.md

 If you don't want to execute certain page through the GET method just use `GET: false` to disable it.

 > [!NOTE]
-> Handlers using the syntax `['METHOD /path/with/:params'] as named_route` are also registered as routes for the page,
+> Handlers using the syntax `['METHOD /path/with/:params']` are also registered as routes for the page,
 > all declared parameters will be passed as arguments.
 >
 > If you declare a `catch` or `finally` handler they'll be called as result of evaluating the requested handlers.
 >
 > Additional handlers may be invoked if they match a requested action, usually from a `<form action="?/someAction">` declaration.

-## Middleware

-In some cases you may want to run some code prior executing your pages, to enable such behavior you must declare a `use` property.
+In some cases you may want to run some code prior executing your handlers, to enable such behavior you must declare a `use` property.

 Now you can declare your own middleware-functions through a `+server.mjs` script, e.g.